dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 When I've read Plato's Republic, Tao Te Ching and other works in the past, I've spent a significant amount of time finding a satisfactory translation.
-With both of these works, the translation I settled on was tough, but the granularity was well worth it.
+With both of these works, the translation I settled on was tough, but the granularity compared to the other translations was well worth it.
 Why did it seem the works were easy to read but so dull in other translations?

 Disruption is dangerous to the powers that be.
 "They" want a gradual rollout of innovation, whereby the stability of economic paradigms